POWER OF ATTORNEY

-3. Send the document to BOLIVIA (does not require consular legalization).
+3. Send the document to BOLIVIA (it does not require consular legalization).

-NOTE: In Bolivia only the APOSTILLE issued by the Secretary of State or Governor will be valid, in this understanding certifications or authentications will not be accepted or valid.
+NOTE: In Bolivia only the APOSTILLE issued by the Secretary of State or Governor will be valid.

 If your choosing is the APOSTILLE, please verify that the document's title is: "Poder" or "Poder especial" (In Bolivia, "instructiva de poder" are not accepted).